Related publications

 When buying home insurance, compare levels of cover and check the exclusions.
 The following may not be included as standard:

-MoneyHelper has more information on getting a good deal.
+MoneyHelper has more information on getting a good deal on home insurance.

 All drivers must have car insurance.
-The minimum level of cover you need is third party insurance, which means you’re covered if you injure someone or damage another car.
-However, the cheapest policy isn’t always the best and a fully comprehensive policy may be better value.
+The minimum level of cover you need is third party insurance.
+This means you’re covered if you injure someone or damage another car, but it will not cover repairs to your own car.
+The cheapest policy is not always the best and a fully comprehensive policy may be better value.

 Older drivers may have to pay more.
 Your premiums will usually start to increase once you're 70, and go up significantly after the age of 80.
 It’s worth taking the time to research your options.
-Don’t leave it until the renewal date.
+Do not leave it until the renewal date.

 You may be able to reduce your premiums if: